 To assist students in finding a meaningful internship, the Human Rights Program has put together an internship guide that lists a broad range of nongovernmental organizations in NYC, including organizations working on such issues as: children’s rights, economic and social rights, the rights of immigrants and refugees, international justice, LGBT rights, national security, press freedom. prison conditions and women’s rights.

-The human rights internship course, HR 250, is offered during Fall, Spring and Summer semesters on a credit/no credit basis.
+The human rights internship course, HR 250, is offered during Fall, Winter, Spring and Summer semesters on a credit/no credit basis.
 It is limited to students who are pursuing the minor or certificate in Human Rights, or the CUNY Baccalaureate in Human Rights.

 To apply for an internship, students are generally required to submit a resume and cover letter, and sometimes a writing sample and list of references.
 If you are a student who is interested in undertaking a human rights internship, it is best to contact the director of the Human Rights Program the semester prior to the planned internship to get advice about where, when, and how to apply.